arpg/Documentation/Brute/README.md

 Is the disk full again?
 Here are some commands to locate large directories and files.

 - Find out which disks are full `df -h`
-- Interactive file structure browsing of user directories `ncdu \home\`
+- Interactive file structure browsing of user directories `ncdu /home/`
 - Comprehensive search for large files including docker, excluding media drives `sudo du -h / | grep -v /media | grep ^[0-9]*G`

 Frequent offenders are docker images and conda packages